-Since Bolivia has no coastline of its own, your vehicle cannot be shipped directly to Bolivia itself, but most likely to a destination port like Arica or Iquique, both ports in Chile, the western neighbor of Bolivia.
-The shipping company that you contract with will be aware of this, and will make the appropriate arrangements.
+Since Bolivia has no coastline of its own, your vehicle cannot be shipped directly to Bolivia itself, but most likely to a destination port of Arica or Iquique, both ports in Chile, the western neighbor of Bolivia.
+The shipping company that you contract with will be aware of this and will make the appropriate arrangements.

 Required Documents For Shipping A Vehicle To Bolivia

 - Proof of insurance (policy)

 - Certificate of origin

 You will have to be able to demonstrate positive ownership of the vehicle being shipped, usually by means of a bill of sale with your name on it.
 The title for the car must be clear of any liens unless the lienholder has provided written authorization for you to export this car from the country.

 The U.S. Customs and Border Protection Agency will also need to see documented proof of registration and your driver license before they will allow the vehicle to be exported.
 You should contact this agency well ahead of any planned shipment, in case of any hold-ups that may need to be ironed out.

 At the destination port, there will be an import duty imposed and the vehicle will have to clear Customs in whichever port it is shipped to.
 You can contact the Bolivian Embassy in the U.S. for questions about any restrictions on the Bolivian side of the shipment.